Killereq-PL/Scratch-Labirynth-Game-LevelEditor/README.md

 1. In Scratch, Remix the game and in editor enable visibility of the 'Level1' List.

-2. Press right click on the list in the play area and press export.
+2. Press right click on the list in the play area and press Export.

 3. *Save the file in the folder, in which the level editor is downloaded (optional)*

 4. Launch the python program.

-5. Open the
+5. Open the file, and start editing

+6. Once you're done save the file and import it by right clicking on the list in the scratch play area and selecting Import